Leadership traits define an organization and correlate with profitability and success.

 14. Influential

-How to build on this leadership strength:
+How to build this leadership strength:

 - Use wisdom and knowledge to inspire trust and respect, rather than authority alone.